Safer Sex Supplies

 Many STIs can be spread through oral sex, including:

-However, the chances of giving or getting STIs during oral sex can be lowered by using a dental dam.
+You can lower the chances of giving or getting STIs during oral sex by using a dental dam.
 Remember to check expiration dates!
-They come in latex and non-latex.
+Dams come in latex and non-latex varieties.
 Here is an informational video on how to use a dental dam and how to make one from a condom!

 Why are they useful?